karttur/soil-spectro/_posts/2022/2022-09-07-spectrodata-OSSL4ML01-download.markdown

 ### Introduction

 This post builds on the two previous posts in this blog: [Open Soil Spectral Library (OSSL)](../spectrodata-OSSL-intro) and [OSSL explorer API](../spectrodata-OSSL-api-explorer).
-In this post you will download selected OSSL data  that will then be used in the following posts for Machine Learning modelling.
+In this post you will download selected OSSL data  that will then be used in the following posts in this blog on OSSL Machine Learning modelling.
 The data used as an example is Near-InfraRed (NIR) OSSL data over Sweden.
-You can change the study area by selecting any other geographical region, select spectral related to certain soil textures (attributes) or source dataset, as outlined in the [previous](../spectrodata-OSSL-api-explorer) post.
+You can change the study area by selecting any other geographical region, select spectral data related to certain soil textures (attributes) or source dataset, as outlined in the [previous](../spectrodata-OSSL-api-explorer) post.

 ### Select OSSL data